reececomo/notify-slack-deployed-jira-tickets/README.md

 GitHub Action to notify Slack when JIRA tickets have been deployed.

 * Counts all JIRA tickets in commit messages since the previous tag.
+* JIRA ticket mentions must be in the format: `BOARD-123`

 ## Variables